tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

   *Cell -> Run All*.

 - To restart the :ref:`kernel` (i.e. the computational engine), click on the menu *Kernel -> Restart*.
+This can be useful to start over a computation from scratch (e.g. variables are deleted, open files are closed, etc...).

 .. note::

     Modifications to the notebooks are automatically saved every few minutes.
-It is suggested that you make a copy of the original notebook document (menu *File -> Make a copy ...*) and make modifications on the copy.
+To avoid modifying the original notebook, make a copy of the notebook document (menu *File -> Make a copy ...*) and save the modifications on the copy.

 .. note::

     Closing the browser will not shut down the :ref:`kernel`.
     The notebook document can be reopened and it will be still running.
     To "close the notebook document" and "shut-down the kernel" use the menu *File -> Close and Halt*.
-A this point the notebook is closed, :ref:`notebook_app` is still running and can open new notebooks.
+A this point the notebook and its computational kernel are shutted down.
+The
+    :ref:`notebook_app` is still running and can open new notebooks.

 .. warning::

-    Please pay attention that if you open the **same** notebook document on many tabs and do edits, the edits on different tabs can overwrite each other!
+    Pay attention at opening the **same** notebook document on **many tabs**: the edits on different tabs can overwrite each other!
     To be safe, make sure you open each notebook document in only one tab.
     If, by mistake, you open a notebook twice in two tabs, just close one tab.